sgorgun/if-statements/README.md

 }
 ```

 All these options are syntactically correct and work in the same way.
-We recommend you to use the most common syntax ("if (b)") in this task.
+We recommend to use the most common syntax "if (b)" in this task.
 Check the [Check if boolean is true?](https://stackoverflow.com/questions/3685002/check-if-boolean-is-true) discussion for more details.

 Implement the [DoSomething2](IfStatements/Task3.cs#L11) method in the _Task3_ class using a _return_ statement.
 The code should conform to the algorithm on the flowchart above.

-_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce the identical result for same input parameter values.
+The _DoSomething1_ and the _DoSomething2_ methods have similar algorithms and they produce identical result for same input parameter values.

 ### Sub-task 4